niltorrespages/Playground/docs/home/whoami.md

 Telecommunications and Masters in CyberSecurity management.
 Right now I have my focus on Cloud Security but in the past I have done a few pentests, mostly regarding mobile applications.

-I started learning and tinkering in this world thanks to being able to tinker with Telecogresca servers and applications.
+I started learning and tinkering in this world thanks to being able to play with Telecogresca servers and applications.
 Thanks again to all IT members who let me grow there.